 Short answer: the faster the better.
 Long answer: for optimal in-home streaming support, you'll ideally have a house wired for gigabit ethernet, with both your host device and client device connected via a hardline.

-In my house, a cable modem connects to a wireless 802.11n router, which is then wired to a gigabit LAN switch.
-That switch plugs into a mess of cables snaking throughout the house, one of which comes out in my room (where it plugs into my gaming PC) and one of which comes out in the living room, where another LAN hub splits the Ethernet signal to a Steam machine, Roku, and other devices.
-That sounds like a tortuous path, but it's still way faster than wi-fi.
+In my house, a cable modem connects to a wireless 802.11ac router, which is then wired to a gigabit LAN switch.
+That switch plugs into a mess of cables snaking throughout the house, one of which comes out in my room (where it plugs into my gaming PC) and one of which comes out in the living room, where another LAN hub splits the Ethernet signal to a Steam Link, Roku, and other devices.
+That sounds like a tortuous path, but it's far faster than Wi-Fi.

 Any router with gigabit ethernet ports and/or 802.11n (or, even better, the latest standard, 802.11ac) should have more than the required bandwidth to handle in-home streaming, so you shouldn't need any special tech to get everything working.
 "Should" is the operative word there, though—there's a huge thread on the Steam forums of people testing in-home streaming with different wireless setups.
 Some work, some don't.
 It's possible your router, or the walls of your house, or something else, may not play nice with streaming.
 Running tons of other data through your router simultaneously (like torrenting, streaming Netflix, etc.) could also tank streaming performance.
 These are the perils of networking.